tarique1011/courses-ReSTAPI/README.md

 # courses-ReSTAPI
-A ReST API created for learning purposes.
+A ReST API created for CRUD operations on resources for various programming languages, frameworks and technologies.

+`Planning to add more features and deploy the api soon.`